fayedonohoe/Starling/README.md

 # Starling
-Web Design for a Department Store
+A simple design for a Department Store website.

+fayedonohoe.github.io/starling/